Shrinking Dog Tumors Nonsurgically

 • More research will help to elucidate differences between chemical solutions and to develop best practices.

 • Parsemus Foundation supports the use of low-cost, noninvasive treatments for pets and encourages veterinarians to consider offering these treatments and sharing experiences.
-We are planning additional research on nonsurgical tumor treatments for dogs.

 Project Topics